skippyr/flamerial/kitty/README.md

 ## Installation

 -   Copy the file `flamerial.conf` to `~/.config/kitty/themes`.

 ```bash
 mkdir -p ~/.config/kitty/themes
 cp flamerial.conf ~/.config/kitty/themes
 ```

--	Apply the theme by adding the following rule in the file `~/.config/kitty/kitty.conf`:
+-   Add the following include rule in the `~/.config/kitty/kitty.conf`.
+Ensure that you are not including any other theme to not cause conflicts.

 ```bash
 include themes/flamerial.conf
 ```

--	Reopen Kitty to reload the theme.
+-   Reopen Kitty to load the theme.